runmq/queue/README.md

 - Schema validation enforces message correctness before processing, reducing runtime errors.
 - Only messages matching the schema reach your business logic.
 - DLQ ensures that invalid messages are captured and can be inspected later.

+### Policies for delay between attempts

+RunMQ can leverage RabbitMQ policies to manage the delay between attempts, it's not used by default, however it's <b>highly recommended</b> to enable it.

+- When `usePoliciesForDelay` is enabled, RunMQ creates delay queues with TTL configured via RabbitMQ policies rather than hard-coding TTL in the queue itself.
+- Hard-coding the TTL requires manual queue re-declaration to change delays, which can involve deleting queues - making it cumbersome and error-prone.
+- Policies allow dynamic updates to the TTL without recreating queues — you can change attempts delay anytime, and RunMQ will take care of the rest.

+#### Benefits
+- Flexible and easy management of retry delays
+- Reduces operational overhead
+- Fully compatible with RunMQ’s retry and DLQ mechanisms

 ### Custom Logger